What is PVC Pipe

 Types of PVC Pipes

-Commonly used for plumbing, drainage, and water supply systems.
+These are commonly used for plumbing, drainage, and water supply systems where structural strength is required.

-Unplasticized PVC pipes are stronger and widely used in potable water supply and plumbing systems.
+Unplasticized PVC (UPVC) pipes offer enhanced strength and are widely used for potable water supply and plumbing installations.

 PVC Pipe Uses

-Industries use PVC pipes to transport chemicals, slurries, and process water safely.
+Industries use PVC pipes to handle chemicals, process water, slurries, and other fluids in controlled environments.

 PVC Pipe Applications Across Industries